HAProxy - HAProxy is the best open source load balancer without a doubt

 Does the new multi-threaded support in HAProxy finally solve the 10G problem?

-The best thing about HAProxy is its single process event driven architecture.
-It gives amazing performance in most real world scenarios and happily saturates gigabit+ networks...
-But the single process design is also the worst thing about HAProxy, because until now the way of scaling to 10G+ has been to
+The best thing about HAProxy is its single process event-driven architecture.
+It gives amazing performance in most real world scenarios and happily saturates gigabit + networks...
+Related blog: Breaking HAProxy with the help of a Spirent Avalanche and lots of very small packets...
+But the single process design is also the

 Highly Available NFS based Kerberos KDC aka.
 Ganesha + GlusterFS + HAProxy.